By Nina Ottosson

 Levels of Games

 However, dogs, like people, have different levels of intelligence.
+The good news is that they can develop their skills by starting off with basic tasks then progressing to bigger challenges.
 I realized early on that to suit as many dogs as possible, my games must have different difficulty levels.
 In addition, some dogs with a genetic disposition for fetching will find certain games easier than dogs that first have to learn how to fetch.

 All dogs enjoy a variety of activities and appreciate trying new things.
 The same goes for these games – some dogs are happy with games that are simple and easy, while others need increasingly difficult ones.
 It’s the same for people and crossword puzzles.
 Some people are happy with simple ones, while others continue to challenge themselves with more difficult crosswords.